 These pants also have articulated knees and a gusseted crotch to ensure you can be fully mobile on your bike.
 And Velcro cinch straps to enable you to keep your pant legs away from your drive chain.

 The photo below illustrates two of the things I love about these Showers Pass Visible Pants: no. 1, they are highly visible; no. 2, they have a zip on the lower leg to make it easy to get the pants on and off over.
-The pants in the photo are the women’s version, which have a women-specific cut.
+The pants in the photo are the women’s cycling pants, which have a women-specific cut.

 You can order the Women’s version of the Showers Pass Visible Pants from Competitive Cyclist or from Amazon:

 You can buy the Men’s version of the Showers Pass Visible Pants from Competitive Cyclist or from Amazon:

 These waterproof and breathable cycling pants have three layers of Elite material, which is a 100% Nylon hardshell fabric.
 They also feature YKK Aqua guard Vislon water-resistant zippers.
 And of course, they are fully seam sealed.
 These pants have a Waterproof Rating of 15,000 mm (which is top of the range for Moderate rain, average snow); and a Breathability Rating of 15,000 g/m2.